Best Hiking Trails near Mont Orford

 Disclosure: This page (Best Hiking Trails near Mont Orford) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
 More details can be found on our disclosure and policies page.

-You might also be interested in these pages (coming soon):
+You might also be interested in these pages:

-Best National Parks for Hiking Near Montreal
+Best Hiking Trails Near Montreal

-Best Hiking Trails in the Laurentians
+Best Hiking Trails in the Near Mont Tremblant

 Best Hiking Trails in the Eastern Townships

-Orientation – Mont Orford Location
+Mont Orford Location and Map

 The hiking trails in the region are primarily divided into two areas: the Mont Orford Ski Resort and the Mont Orford National Park.
 The trails in the National Park are open almost year-round, aside from a brief period in early/mid-spring to let the trails dry out after the snow melts.
 The trails in the Mont Orford Ski Resort usually open around mid-spring after the ski season.

 While the Mont Orford National Park has a nice mix of easy, moderate and more difficult trails, those of the Mont Orford Ski Resort are all at least of moderate difficulty as they all have a high-altitude peak as an end-point of the trail (either the Mont Giroux, Mont Orford or Mont Alfred-Desrochers summit).
+The Mont Orford summit is the highest with an elevation of 850 m, whereas Mont Giroux is at 641 m and Mont Alfred-Desrochers is at 650 m.

 If you need to book a rental vehicle for your hiking excursion, we highly recommend using Discover Cars to get the best rates on your rental in Montreal.